 - Complaining About People Not Liking the Show: An In-Universe example; if you're not playing on the Sega Saturn when Segata comes around, he will beat you into doing it.

 - Complete Immortality: He can survive in the vacuum of space, and Sonic & All-Stars Racing Transformed shows he survived his seeming Heroic Sacrifice and has been riding the same missile to keep it from crashing into Sega HQ for 14 years, presumably without taking a break to eat, drink or sleep.
-In one issue of Archie Comics' Sonic the Hedgehog shows Segata living in Mobius, which is Earth 3000 years in the future, after a bunch of aliens attacked and left the planet a wasteland and it imploded from the aftermath of Sonic the Hedgehog/Mega Man: Worlds Collide's Cosmic Retcon, making him effectively unkillable.
+One issue of Sonic the Hedgehog (Archie Comics) shows Segata living on Mobius, which is/was Earth 3000 years in the future, after a bunch of aliens attacked and left the planet a wasteland and it imploded from the aftermath of Sonic the Hedgehog/Mega Man: Worlds Collide's Cosmic Retcon, making him effectively unkillable.

 - Covert Pervert: In his ad for Burning Rangers, he insisted on applying mouth-to-mouth resuscitation to an unconscious woman, despite being in a burning building and the woman's younger sister pulling his shirt to get him off her.